caiusb/website/src/pages/blog/2025-12-30-self-hosted-postgres/index.md

 ## A note on S3 cots

-For this example, I use S3 as the backup target destination.
+For this example, I used S3 as the backup target destination.
 The amount of data stored is small, however, WAL archiving could end up writing a lot of objects.
 This could incur significant S3 API charges, so it's something I'm keeping an eye on.
 With hourly base backups, I didn't see any cost increases for my AWS account.